 Nurses dedicate their professional lives to helping others.
 This care often impacts their personal lives and wellness.
 Most of the time, nurses would say it’s for the better - the field of nursing is extremely fulfilling.
-However, institutions are also reporting increased reports of the opposite.
+However, institutions are seeing increased reports of the opposite.
 Staff shortages, increased responsibilities, governmental regulations, and other job factors have contributed to

-Burnout has many negative implications on both a personal and professional level.
+Burnout, one of the six dimensions of distress, has many negative implications on both a personal and professional level.
 Professionally, burnout can hinder job performance, change how nurses view their

 This topic is taking over the healthcare industry and institutions are discovering the benefits and tactics

-Study after study indicates that working a 12-hour shift is harmful for both nurses and patients.
+Study after study indicates that working a 12-hour shift is harmful to both nurses and patients.
 In a 2010 study among 53,846 nurses from six countries, specifically looking at work hours and how they impacted patient care, it was concluded that longer work hours directly correlated with a lower level of patient satisfaction.
 2